tonethar/IGME-430-Fall-2024/exercises/2-ajax-web-services-accept-headers.md

   // IV.
 Send HTTP headers
   // https://www.php.net/manual/en/function.header.php
-  // DO THIS **BEFORE** you `echo()` the content! header('content-type: application/json');      			// tell the requestor that this is JSON header('Access-Control-Allow-Origin: *');     			// turn on CORS header('X-this-430-service-is-kinda-lame: true');   // a custom header
+  // DO THIS **BEFORE** you `echo()` the content! header('content-type: application/json');           // tell the requestor that this is JSON header('Access-Control-Allow-Origin: *');           // turn on CORS header('Access-Control-Allow-Headers: *');	      // needed with CORS
+  header('X-this-430-service-is-kinda-lame: true');   // a custom header

   // V. Send the content
   // json_encode() turns a PHP associative array into a string of well-formed JSON